 Our three product acquisition methods are strategic levers to manage our capital efficiency, profitability and product risk.
 Our Exclusive Designs channel uses data insights to acquire items at a lower cost, which are designed to generate higher profitability over time.
 Share by RTR meaningfully reduces our purchases of rental product and de-risks our investment since we pay brands primarily based on item performance.
-Our Share by RTR arrangements with brands target delivering 75% to 100% of comparable Wholesale cost to the brand in the first year; however there is no minimum commitment other than the upfront payment if applicable.
+Our Share by RTR arrangements with brands target delivering 75% to 100% of comparable Wholesale cost to the brand in the first year; however there is no minimum commitment other than the upfront payment, if applicable.
 Nearly all Share by RTR deals consummated after September 2020 include a cap on total potential payments to the brand partner.

 In fiscal year 2022, 42% of new items were acquired through Wholesale, 27% through Share by RTR and 31% through Exclusive Designs, compared to 45% Wholesale, 33% Share by RTR and 22% Exclusive Designs in fiscal year 2021.
-In total, approximately 58% of new items were acquired through the more capital-efficient channels in fiscal year 2022 and approximately 55% in fiscal year 2021.
+In total, approximately 58% of new items were acquired through Share by RTR and Exclusive Designs, our more capitalefficient channels in fiscal year 2022 and approximately 55% in fiscal year 2021.
 Both our purchasing power and the diversification into Share by RTR and Exclusive Designs have led to a decrease in rental product capital expenditures (or Purchases of Rental Product as presented in the Condensed Consolidated Statement of Cash Flows) as a percentage of revenue over time.
-We plan to further decrease the percentage of units acquired through Wholesale and increase the percentage of units acquired through our more capital-efficient channels, Exclusive Designs and Share by RTR over time.
+We plan to further decrease the percentage of units acquired through Wholesale and increase the percentage of units acquired through our more capital-efficient channels over time.
+We expect to incur considerably lower Purchases of Rental Product in fiscal year 2024 relative to fiscal year 2023 due to fiscal year 2023 being impacted by the need to make inventory depth adjustments.